-- 10.1 Sites should have planted and irregular 'soft edges' at the interface with the countryside - 10.2 Any green buffer between new development and existing built up area of the village should be intended to protect privacy and should not isolate the new community (Fig. 41) - 10.3 There should be open views across the whole site towards countryside and local landmarks - 10.4 Street networks should be a natural extension of the village with informal, interconnected streets, lanes and spaces - avoiding rigid and regular grids - 10.5 Sensitive treatment of main road frontages should include tall trees, hedgerows and the boundary walls typical of Fulbourn - 10.6 There should not be gateway buildings at the entrance to the site: green gateway spaces with seating and public art are more appropriate to the character of the village (Fig. 39.f) - 10.7 Buildings should be informally aligned and avoid forming perimeter blocks (Fig. 39.c, Fig. 40 and Fig. 42) - 10.8 Pedestrian routes and cycleways should form a network connecting to the village core and community facilities/services
+- 10.1 Sites should have planted and irregular 'soft edges' at the interface with the countryside. - 10.2 Any green buffer between new development and existing built up area of the village should be intended to protect privacy and should not isolate the new community (Fig. 41). - 10.3 Site planning should incorporate open views from and through the interior of the site towards the countryside and local landmarks. - 10.4 Street networks should be a natural extension of the village with informal, interconnected streets, lanes and spaces avoiding rigid and regular grids. - 10.5 Sensitive treatment of main road frontages should include tall trees, hedgerows and the boundary walls typical of Fulbourn. - 10.6 There should not be gateway buildings at the entrance to the site: green gateway spaces with seating and public art are more appropriate to the character of the village (Fig. 39.f) - 10.7 Buildings should be informally aligned and avoid forming perimeter blocks (Fig. 39.e, Fig. 40 and Fig. 42). - 10.8 Pedestrian routes and cycleways should form a network connecting to the village core and community facilities/services. - 10.9 Hard surfaced areas should use permeable materials to assist with sustainable drainage and control surface water flooding.